 - 1 Bag Cube Herb Stuffing Seasoning 12 oz bag

 - 4 Garlic Cloves Minced

 - 1 Small Onion Finely Chopped

 - 3 ½ Cup Vegetable Broth Or desired broth

 - In baking dish, cook the sausage and butter in the air fryer at 400° for 10 minutes

-- While the sausage is cooking, combine the remaining dry ingredients.
+- While the sausage is cooking, combine the remaining dry ingredients in a separate bowl.
 Toss to mix.
-Add cooked sausage mixture (from the air fryer).
+Break the sausage apart with a fork and add cooked sausage mixture (from the air fryer) to the bowl (dry ingredients).
 Then add the broth.
 Mix well to combine.
-Cook at 320° for 30 minutes.
+Cook at 320° for 25-30 minutes in a dish that's suitable to fit your air fryer.
 Adjust the time as needed.